jrp8401/Weather-Capstone/README.md

 # Conclusion
 Having lived in Colorado and Southern California, the difference between their respective weather trends is obvious.
 However I thought it would be interesting to use data to support that claim.
-By calculating the daily mean temperatures for a city and comparing them to the average daily temperature I can see how dramatically the weather varies over a year.
+By calculating the daily mean temperatures for a city and comparing them to the average daily temperature I can see how the temperature varies from the average over a year.